 Cassandra Marcussen

 I am a Ph.D. student in theoretical computer science at Harvard University, advised by Madhu Sudan.
-In 2022, I graduated from Columbia University, where I double-majored in Mathematics and Computer Science.
+In 2022, I graduated from Columbia University, where I double-majored in Mathematics and Computer Science and was advised by Xi Chen.
+My research is supported by an NDSEG Fellowship.

-I am interested in theoretical computer science, probability theory, and combinatorics.
-I like to think about problems related to property testing, information theory, error correction, and stochastic processes.
+I am interested in theoretical computer science and probability theory.
+I like to think about problems related to sublinear algorithms, random graphs, error correction, and stochastic processes.

 My email is cmarcussen-at-g-dot-harvard-dot-edu.